Complaints Procedure for Flat Clearance Camden

 Behavioural expectations: We expect complainants and staff to engage respectfully.
 Aggressive or abusive behaviour will not be tolerated and may lead to limitations on direct contact while the complaint is still considered.
 Conversely, any evidence of abusive or unlawful conduct by staff or contractors will be treated seriously and investigated under separate internal or disciplinary procedures.

-Team meeting to address contractor performance and service improvement Escalation and External Review: If a complainant is dissatisfied with the internal outcome, they may request a review of the handling of the complaint.
+A large outdoor pile of assorted electronic waste and discarded appliances, including old televisions with wooden and plastic casings, computer monitors, and various boxed and unboxed electrical items, all placed on a paved surface in a grassy area near a red brick wall and behind a green metal fence.
+Some items are stacked haphazardly, with a mixture of different materials such as plastic and wood.
+The background shows a clear sky and part of a street scene, indicating a location suitable for rubbish clearance services in Camden or nearby areas.
+The scene highlights waste disposal in a typical urban setting, illustrating the type of clutter that a rubbish removal company like Flat Clearance Camden might handle.
+Escalation and External Review: If a complainant is dissatisfied with the internal outcome, they may request a review of the handling of the complaint.
 An internal review will be conducted by a senior manager or an independent reviewer who was not involved in the original decision.
 Should issues remain unresolved after an internal review, complainants are entitled to seek independent resolution through recognised alternative dispute resolution (ADR) mechanisms or regulatory bodies that oversee consumer matters.
 Information on such external options is available in principle; no specific contact details are provided here.

 Final provisions: This complaints procedure is intended to provide a clear route for resolving concerns about flat clearance operations.
 It balances the rights of complainants with the need for fair investigation and the protection of staff.
 The aim is to ensure that every complaint is used constructively to improve service delivery and trust in the way we manage clearance and removal work.